robmclarty/suggestible-input/README.md

 ## Usage

-SuggestibleInput is a drop-in replacement for regular `<input>` tags.
+SuggestibleInput is a drop-in replacement for regular `<input>` tags in your React app.
 You can include all the properties you would normally include on an `<input>`, plus a few extras.
 It should behave as you would expect an `<input>` to behave with the added bonus of giving users the ability to complete their text input from a list of helpful suggestions.

-The simplest way of using it is to require it, and then simply render it by passing it an array of strings (the suggestions):
+The simplest way of using it is to require it, and then render it by passing it an array of strings (the suggestions):

 ```javascript
 var SuggestibleInput = require('suggestible-input');